blurrycontour/zuul-gerrit/doc/source/admin/components.rst

    .. attr:: ssl_ca

-      An openssl file containing a set of concatenated “certification authority” certificates in PEM formet.
+      An openssl file containing a set of concatenated “certification authority” certificates in PEM format.

    .. attr:: ssl_cert